FSIS Administrator Alfred V. Almanza

 In 1978, Mr. Almanza began his FSIS career as a food inspector in a small slaughter plant in Dalhart, Texas.
 During his 36-year career with FSIS, Mr. Almanza moved up quickly from that entry level position – serving as Labor Management specialist, District Manager of the Agency’s Dallas District Office, and ultimately Administrator of FSIS.
 His experiences in the field and headquarters have made him extraordinarily qualified to lead the agency.

-During his tenure as Administrator, Mr. Almanza has focused on modernizing inspection and identifying ways to make the Agency more efficient and effective.
-He spearheaded the development of the proposed poultry slaughter rule that offers the possibility of reducing a minimum of 5000 illnesses from Salmonella and Campylobacter.
-The proposed rule would redirect FSIS inspection to a more balanced and efficient approach while simultaneously reducing pathogen levels in young poultry slaughter establishments.
+During his tenure as Administrator, Mr. Almanza focused on modernizing inspection and identifying ways to make the Agency more efficient and effective.
+He spearheaded the development of the New Poultry Inspection System which redirects FSIS inspection to a more balanced and efficient approach while simultaneously reducing pathogen levels in young poultry slaughter establishments.
+It is anticipated that the new approach will prevent thousands of illnesses from Salmonella and Campylobacter.
 In addition, Mr. Almanza’s regulatory strategies against potentially deadly E. coli O157:H7 have significantly reduced illnesses from this pathogen.
 Under his leadership, FSIS implemented a zero-tolerance policy for six additional strains of E. coli that are responsible for human illness.
 He also led the development of new Campylobacter and Salmonella performance standards, which hold slaughter establishments accountable for reducing these pathogens in young chickens and turkeys.
 In 2006 the positive Salmonella testing rate was 16%; today it is less than 7%.
 In 2013, FSIS released the Salmonella Action Plan, which outlines the agency’s key steps towards reducing the incidence of Salmonella contamination.

 Under Mr. Almanza’s leadership, FSIS launched the Public Health Information System (PHIS), a modern repository for all data about public health trends and food safety violations at the more than 6,000 FSIS-regulated plants across the country.
 Since 2011, PHIS has streamlined data collection and access for the agency.